How Much Does a Small Wedding Cost?

 Small weddings have become increasingly popular for couples looking to celebrate their big day in a more intimate way, both in terms of guest count and budget.
 But how much does a small wedding cost?
 While smaller weddings typically mean lower expenses, there are still a variety of factors that can influence the total cost.

 In this guide, we’ll break down the key elements that go into the price of a micro wedding, so you can better understand what to expect and how to plan your budget accordingly.
+And if you're eloping, check out our blog about how much an elopement costs.

 What Is Considered a Small Wedding